Hunter Mountain (ski area): Grooming

 Hunter Mountain's grooming fleet consists of four LMC 4700s and three Pisten Bully Edges for normal grooming operations, in addition to a PB300 Winch Cat for grooming steeper slopes.
 A Pisten Bully (Snowcat) Park Bully and Pipe Magician used in the Empire Park and Half Pipe round out Hunter's grooming fleet.
 Hunter also has one LMC 3900 for use in the Snowtubing park.

 Each grooming machine is equipped with flexible roto-tillers which produce a more consistent, smooth surface than straight tillers.
 The concept of the flex tiller originated at Hunter Mountain and was realized through a joint effort between LMC and Hunter Mountain.
 Flexible tillers are now used worldwide.
 Hunter still owns and operates the first two-piece and three-piece snow tillers ever produced, as well as the only four-piece tiller ever made.

-Competition issues

-In 2006, Paul Slutzky, son of co-founder Orville Slutzky, claimed that privately owned ski areas such as Hunter Mountain do not "operate on a level playing field in New York State" against state-supported areas such as Belleayre.